Retro Branding Is About the Version of You That Lives in the Past.

 Over the course of several months, they gathered and analyzed hundreds of posts from fan communities, which were filled with memories, critiques, debates, and emotional responses to the new versions of these brands.
 They employed qualitative analysis, identifying recurring themes and cultural patterns in how people discussed these brands.

 Some found the New Beetle charming.
 Others saw it as a shallow imitation.
-But both sides were doing the same work: trying to locate the “real” meaning of the brand in a changed world.
+But both sides were trying to locate the “real” meaning of the brand in a different world.

-What both the New Beetle and Star Wars films taught is that brands succeed when they reinterpret.
-And the best reinterpretations leave space for personal stories.
+What both the New Beetle and Star Wars films taught is that brands succeed when they reinterpret, and leave space for personal stories.

-The Beetle was a memory, a protest, or maybe the buyer’s car during their first relationship.
-The New Beetle had to carry all of that, and whether it succeeded or failed depended not just on what it was, but on who was looking at it, and what they needed it to be.
+The Beetle was possibly a protest or maybe the buyer’s car during their first relationship.
+The New Beetle had to capture that and whether it succeeded or failed depended who was looking at it and what they needed it to be.

 Retro Branding Can Fail, and It Often Does